codevalley/friday-api/docs/planning/activity-schema-render.md

 - [ ] Test end-to-end activity creation and processing
 - [ ] Test error handling and status updates
 - [ ] Test concurrent processing

+### Testing Activity Schema Rendering

+#### Unit Tests
+- Test the new fields in the `Activity` model.
+- Test the `enqueue_activity` method in the `RQNoteQueue` class.
+- Test the `analyze_activity_schema` method in the `OpenAIService` class.

+#### Integration Tests
+- Add integration tests for end-to-end activity creation and processing.
+- Test error handling and status updates.
+- Test concurrent processing.

 ## Timeline